OmerTariq-KAIST/DeepILS/README.md

 6. RIDI dataset can be downloaded from [RIDI](https://www.kaggle.com/code/kmader/ridi-data-overview/data)

 # Results
-The inertial trajectories and checkpoints for each dataset are available in the folder /results
+The inertial trajectories and checkpoints for 6 datasets evaluated on DeepILS are available in the folder /results

 # Android
 The DeepILS Mobile application is available at [DeepILS-Mobile]().